Sign Up Free

 Use a strong, unique password.
 Generate a random password of at least 12 characters with uppercase letters, lowercase letters, numbers, and special characters.
 Use a password manager rather than trying to memorize it.
 Never reuse a password from another site.

-Bookmark the exchange URL in your browser.
+Here is a mistake that costs people money more often than sophisticated hacking does: clicking a fake exchange login page.
 Phishing sites that mimic popular exchanges are one of the most common scam vectors in crypto.
 They replicate the login page exactly and capture your credentials.
-Always access your exchange through a bookmarked link, never through search engine results or links in emails.
-Apply this practice to any website where you store funds or sensitive information, including online banking.
+Bookmark the exchange URL in your browser and always access it through that bookmark, never through search engine results or links in emails.
+This single habit prevents the majority of phishing attacks.
+Apply it to any website where you store funds or sensitive information, including online banking.

 Test small transactions first.
 When using an exchange for the first time, or when sending funds to a new wallet address, always start with a small test transaction.
 Blockchain transactions are irreversible.
 A typo in a wallet address, a wrong network selection (sending to the wrong blockchain), or an incorrect withdrawal setting can result in permanent loss.
 The small fee you pay for a test transaction is worth the assurance.

 Do not leave large amounts on the exchange.
-Once you have completed a trade, consider moving your funds to a personal wallet for safekeeping.
+Once you have completed a trade, consider moving your funds to a personal crypto wallet for safekeeping.
 Exchanges are prime targets for hackers because they hold large concentrations of crypto in one place.
 Even exchanges that are not hacked face the risk of business failure, regulatory action, or bankruptcy.
 Your personal wallet (especially a hardware wallet for larger holdings) puts you in control of your own private keys.
+Blockready's Module 7 (Exchanges) and Module 6 (Wallets) work as a sequence for exactly this reason: the course walks through exchange mechanics first, then teaches self-custody strategies so you understand when and how to move funds off-platform.

 Understand KYC and withdrawal limits.
 Most centralized exchanges require identity verification to comply with regulatory standards.
 While this process enables higher withdrawal limits and additional features, it also means trusting the exchange with personal identification documents.
 Make sure you are comfortable with the platform's privacy policies and security practices before submitting sensitive data.